 |Please Note: Business licenses for the Town of Dearing and City of Thomson must be obtained from those respective jurisdictions.
 The following information pertains to businesses located in the unincorporated county.|

 All businesses located within McDuffie County must obtain an Occupational Tax Certificate, commonly referred to as a business license.
 This includes all businesses ranging from industries down to anyone conducting business out of their vehicle or home, door-to-door peddlers, tent sales, etc. If you charge for products or services whether your business actually makes money, or not, you are required to obtain an annual business license.
-The Business License Application Form requires general information including, but not limited to, business owners name and address, location of the business, name and description of the business.
+The new Business License Application Form requires general information including, but not limited to, business owners name and address, location of the business, name and description of the business.
 Each application will be reviewed for compliance with the City of Thomson or McDuffie County zoning ordinance.
 Once registered, the Planning Commission will invoice the business in November of each year for the upcoming year.
 Remember, Occupational Tax Certificates expire December 31st of each year!
 Applicants have until February 1st of each year to obtain the license without incurring additional penalties.

 Georgia law (O.C.G.A.
 50-36) now requires that cities and counties that require business licenses to verify the citizenship status of applicants for a business license.
 Applicants will be required to present a valid driver’s license, passport, “green card”, or other acceptable form of “secure and acceptable” identification when applying.

 2018 Renewal Occupational Tax Certificate A/K/A business license ONLINE RENEWAL COMING SOON!